Travel Status Update

 - Personal services such as tattoo parlors, nail parlors, and hair salons must operate by appointment only.

-- Sports venues, entertainment venues, and cultural institutions such as museums may operate at a 50% capacity.
+- Sports venues, entertainment venues, and cultural institutions such as museums may operate at 25% capacity beginning November 15.

 - Indoor visiting at nursing homes and assisted living facilities is permitted following social distancing guidelines.

-- Social gatherings must not exceed 50 individuals.
+- Social gatherings must not exceed 25 individuals beginning November 15.

 - Any event with anticipated attendance above 250 people, such as fairs/festivals, conventions, and sporting events, must submit an event plan for MCPHD approval.